nasa/cumulus/docs/deployment/config_descriptions.md

 ## stackName

-The name of this stack in CloudFormation (e.g. <prefix>). **This value must match the prefix used in the [IAM](deployment/deployment-readme#configure-and-deploy-the-iam-stack) deployment or the deployment will not work correctly.**
+The name of this stack in CloudFormation. **This value must start with the `prefix` used in the [IAM](deployment/deployment-readme#configure-and-deploy-the-iam-stack) deployment or the deployment will not work correctly.**

 ## stackNameNoDash